 • Consider whether seasonal pricing might be an effective deterrent to watering plants with treated drinking water, or irrigating the lawn at high noon.

 • Work with commercial users on an individual basis, beginning with the largest users first, to see how they can both save water and save money.
 Audit where water is now being used.
-Encourage them to investigate methods of using "graywater," such as water from washing dishes, for some purposes.
+Encourage them to investigate methods of using "graywater," such as water from washing vegetables or dishes, for some purposes.

 • Retrofit public buildings with low-water aerators on faucets, and replace flapper valves.
 If you have showers, low-flow showerheads should be a high priority.
 Model landscaping efficiency, and if you are in a city large enough to be able to do so, provide information to your citizens about low water usage plants.

 • Coordinate with the folks who keep track of your zoning regulations to give disincentives for grass turf maintenance, rather than requiring lawn.
 Many attractive residential landscapes contain little to no turf grass, so at least make it possible for those who want a different look to have it.
 But some zoning ordinances actually require lawn in a percentage of the outdoor area.

 • Consider reducing water pressure in parts of town where pressure is higher than needed.
 For instance, a residence typically doesn't need pressure more than 80 psi.
 This promotes water conservation by reducing spills and gushes when kids turn on the faucet too far, and so forth.